aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 Moderately probable events with the potential for high payouts are often overvalued by gamblers, and this bias is reflected in the optimizer's strategy.

+## Future Work
+While the logistic regression model performed well in this project, there are several areas for future work and improvement:
+- **Feature Engineering**: Additional features could be explored to improve the model's predictive power.
+For example, incorporating player statistics, team injuries, or other external factors could enhance the model's performance.
+- **Model Selection**: Further exploration of ensamble machine learning models, such as random forests or gradient boosting, could be beneficial.
+These models may capture more complex relationships in the data and improve predictive accuracy.
+Furthermore, when using these models, less restrictive feature sets could be explored to see if the model can identify the most important features without directly specifying them.
+- **Optimization Strategy**: The optimization strategy could be refined to include additional constraints or objectives.
+For example, incorporating a risk management component to limit the potential loss from a single bet could be beneficial.
+Additionally, exploring different objective functions that balance profit potential and risk could lead to a more robust betting strategy.
+- **Feature Set Sample Size**: The model could benefit from a larger sample size of games to train on.
+Additional seasons of data could provide more insights into team performance and improve the model's predictive power.
+- **Avaiable Wager Sample Size**: The optimization strategy could benefit from a larger sample size of available wagers.
+This would allow for more flexibility in the betting strategy and potentially improve the overall expected value of profit.

 ## Contributions